 - Disrupt: This one is being used more and more in the 21st century, with new business models being described as ‘disruptive’.
 Harvard professor Clayton Christensen devised the term; today it is recognised as innovative activity that disrupts and displaces an existing market – such as the introduction of AirBnB which has taken business from the hotel industry.

 Peter Drucker was a management consultant, author and educator, who wrote the Practice of Management in 1954, but went on to work for General Electric in 1981.
 Peter set about redesigning the management culture approach, which led to the introduction of the Work-Out programme in 1989; here we have the birthplace of much of the jargon that is used today.

 Low-hanging fruit (easily solved problems), rattlers (obvious problems) and pythons (bureaucracy problems) all stem from Drucker, but if he’s an originator, the management consultant company Charles Krone, pushed it to the limits.

 Their leadership development programme for Pacific Bell, using a technique known as “kroning”, cost $40 million for 23,000 employees and was introduced to help employees communicate better: through phrases like ‘functioning capabilities’.

 The programme was eventually called to a halt in 1987 after it was suggested that either customers or shareholders foot the bill.
-Sylvia Siegel, executive director of a consumer coalition, said consumers should not pay for changing “the corporate culture and all that mumbo jumbo.”

 The jargon continues to this day, however, and phrases that were once ground-breaking ways of communicating within an office are now irritating to many people.
 ‘Thinking outside the box’, ‘going forward’ and ‘let’s touch base’ were identified as the top overused jargon in a survey by the Institute of Leadership and Management.